cryptoaimdy/Python-strings/README.md

     string'''

-# string indexing
+## String Indexing:

-likewise in list, string also have index at each of its character.
+Likewise in list, strings also have index at each of its character.
 In python string idnexing start with 0.

 Ex: Lets take a string

 string = "crypto aimdy"